(1836 - 1910)

 References & notes

 Service from Minnesota in the Civil and Indian Wars 1 as Andrew Lockrem.
 Personal details and his picture from Great-great-grandson Mark R. Daley via the First Minnesota website.
-His gravesite is on Findagrave.
+His North Dakota gravesite and a memorial in Minnesota are on Findagrave.
 His birth year is listed variously as 1833, 1836, and 1838; 1836 correlates with his given age as 25 at enlistment.

 12/22/1836; Vang, Valdres, NORWAY